mlflow/mlflow/README.rst

 Community
 ---------
-For help or questions about MLflow usage (e.g. "how do I do X?") see the `docs <https://mlflow.org/docs/latest/index.html>`_ or `Stack Overflow <https://stackoverflow.com/questions/tagged/mlflow>`_.
+For help or questions about MLflow usage (e.g. "How do I do X?") see the `docs <https://mlflow.org/docs/latest/index.html>`_ or `Stack Overflow <https://stackoverflow.com/questions/tagged/mlflow>`_.

 To report a bug, file a documentation issue, or submit a feature request, please open a GitHub issue.